cypress-io/cypress-documentation/content/guides/references/configuration.md

 ### Plugins

-Cypress plugin file runs in Node environment before the browser running a spec file even launches, which gives you the most flexibility to set the configuration values.
+The Cypress plugins file runs in Node environment before the browser running a spec file launches, giving you the most flexibility to set the configuration values.
 This enables you to do things like:

 - Use `fs` and read off configuration values and dynamically change them.
 - Edit the list of browsers found by default by Cypress